yypy22/gsoc_try/README.md

+Their company names too

-british royal names are added and Forbes rich people are added as well
+British royal names are added and Forbes rich people are added as well

 tokenize.py on jpn is fixed